 You should gather these reports and analyze the information prior to signing any contract with a health care plan.

 Mistake #3 – Accept a full risk Medicare contract with an organization that has a poor track record in dealing with physicians

-If you are moving to an area or you are looking to grow your practice quickly, you may wish to join with an independent practice association (IPA) or management services organization (MSO) to jump start your practice.
+If you are moving to an area, or you are looking to grow your practice quickly, you may wish to connect with an Independent Practice Association (IPA) or Management Services Organization (MSO) to jump start your practice.
 A full risk contract is an agreement where you as the primary care provider agrees to care for a population of patients and share in the profits of a premium pool after medical expenses are paid.
-In a full risk model, 100% of profits or 100% of losses are shared on a monthly basis with the primary care physician.
+In a full risk model, 100% of the profits or 100% of the losses are shared on a monthly basis with the primary care physician.
 Before signing such agreements, you need to do your homework.
-Ask physicians in the community about that particular organization.
-Ask how well does the IPA or MSO deal with other providers, hospitals, and health plans???
-This will save you a lot of heartburn in the end.
+Ask other physicians in the community about the particular organization.
+Ask, “How well does the IPA or MSO truly deal with other providers, hospitals, and or health plans???”
+This will save you a lot of heartburn in the end!

 What other things come to your mind?
 Join the discussion and let me know in the comments what you think.
 In addition, take a look at my podcast on almost any platform, Practice: Impossible.
 I look forward to your feedback!